Transition Uncertainties in Constrained Markov Decision Models: A Robust Optimization Approach: Robust CMDP problem

+For a given $f^h \in F_{HD}$ and an initial distribution $\gamma$, we denote the resulting uncertain expected discounted costs by $ C_\alpha(\gamma,f^h,\mathfrak{u}) $ and $ D^k_\alpha(\gamma,f^h,\mathfrak{u}) $, $k \in \mathbb{K}$.
+Employing a robust optimization framework, wherein a problem with uncertain parameters is solved under their worst-case realization \cite{ben2009robust,zhen2025unified}, we define a robust CMDP problem under uncertain transition probabilities as

-We define the uncertainty set $\mathfrak{U}$ as an intersection of polyhedral and second-order cone constraints.
+\VV{The above formulation ensures that the resulting optimal policy remains optimal under all worst-case scenarios of the expected discounted costs.} We define the uncertainty set $\mathfrak{U}$ as an intersection of polyhedral and second-order cone constraints\VV{, wherein the polyhedral constraints explicitly model \crefrange{LB_UB_u}{sum_0_u}}.
 Unlike \cite{Rankone_TPM}, we do not impose rank-based limitations on the uncertain parameters, and we account for the dependencies between the components of $\mathfrak{u}$.
 Furthermore, by also incorporating second-order cone constraints, we maintain a sufficiently general uncertainty set, accommodating a broad range of uncertainty structures.
+This includes the case when the uncertain parameters possibly deviate within a pre-specified ellipsoid.
 We define the set $\mathfrak{U}$ as